individdata/rupoc/README.md

 # rupoc
-POC for the assignment from the Swedish Government to Arbetsförmedlingen Jobtech to show-case the individuals possibility to take control of her/his own data.
+POC for the assignment from the Swedish Government to Arbetsförmedlingen Jobtech to show case the individuals possibility to take control of her/his own data.

 # Case Study
 It was decided that the POC should show case a job application process where the individual could import data from some governmental agencies to enrich her/his CV-profile, and to allow an extern (private) job site to fetch that data and show it to an employer representative.